opnfv/opnfvdocs/docs/release/overview.rst

 composition may vary depending on the installer and scenario.

-For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>`
+For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>`.

+OPNFV now also has initial support for containerized VNFs through the integration of Kubernetes, a leading container orchestration engine.

 -----------------
 Operating Systems